MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 The course material assumes that the students have already had some experience in self-directed research.
 Because of this, it is probably unsuitable for use at the Master's level.

 ### When to use the course
-The course is designed to help students adopt open science in their activities, so is best used before students get too far in to their studies.
+The course is designed to help doctoral students adopt open science in their activities, so is best used before students get too far in to their studies.
 The course is probably therefore best in the first 6-12 months of a doctoral study program.

 ### Course duration
 The course is structured so that students can choose between 60 hours and 90 hours commitment.
 This recognises that the lack of university affiliation may make it difficult for students to be rewarded for their participation in the course and so they may wish to limit their effort.
 - The _basic course_ is around 60 hours (see [the course outline](../readme.md#course-outline)).
 - The _extended course_ adds 30 hours to the _basic course_ (see [the course outline](../readme.md#course-outline)).

+## Grading and Recognition
+**The information presented in this section is specific to LIKE students**

+### Grading
+Either a `Pass` or a `fail` grade will be awarded.

+### Conditions for passing for the _basic course_.
+- Participation in at least 2 of the seminars in the list above
+- Submission of the two assignments
+- Participation in the workshop

+### Conditions for passing for the _extended course_.
+As for the _basic course_, and:
+- Commitment to take part in the _extended course_ by the end of the week of the second seminar.
+- Sharing a publicly-accessible link to the student portfolio described under  _for extra credit_ in the self-study sessions.

 ### Getting credit
-**The information presented here is specific to LIKE students** The course is not affiliated with a university directly and therefore students will not receive direct credit for this course.
+The course is not affiliated with a university directly and therefore students will not receive direct credit for this course.
+It is offered as continuing education.

-Participants in the course will receive a letter confirming their participation in the course and a copy of the course outline.
+Participants passing the course will receive
+1. A letter confirming their participation in the course and
+2. A copy of the course outline.

+It is the student's responsibility to determine if:

+1. This course can be used towards degree requirements and
+2. How many ECTS points they obtain.

+**Note:** You can increase the number of study hours by completing the _for extra credit_ activities identified in the self-study exercises.
+This is the _extended course_.

 ## Student portfolios
-Students following the _extended course_ will develop a portfolio of open science-related material that will be publically available.
+Students following the _extended course_ will develop a portfolio of open science-related material that will be publicly available.

 ## Reuse and remixing
 You are welcome to reuse or remix the material in this repository under the terms of the license(s) applied to that material.